DataCanvasIO/HyperTS/docs/en_US/source/contents/0500_advanced_config.rst

 ===============================

 Firstly, load the input data and define the ``task`` type.
 The dataset information are collected `here <https://github.com/DataCanvasIO/HyperTS/blob/main/hyperts/datasets/base.py>`_。
 Secondly, define the related variables according to different task types.
 For forecasting task, the required variables are the ``timestampe``, and ``covariables`` if have.
-For classification task, the required avariable is the ``target``.
+For classification task, the required variable is the ``target``.

 Example codes: